+- Cooking Methods: Learn various cooking methods and use them to cook your lunch or dinner. \\You must request the meal you would like when you select your activity.
+Counts as one time slot plus a mealtime.

+- Pizza Pie Irons

+- Hot Dog Roast

+- Foil Dinner

+- Walking Tacos

-Counts as three time slots For troops staying in tent units only.
+- Troop Camp Training: For troops staying in tent units only.
 Receive training to be able to rent council tents for your own camp out.
 Each leader that is present for the full training session will receive certification.
 You must complete Overnight and Trip Planning and Lodge Camp Training prior to this program (both available as home study manuals at gswo.org).
 With your troop learn how to set up camp, useful camping knots, knife safety, fire building, cook lunch or dinner over a campfire, and cookout cleanup skills.
 Counts as three time slots and a meal.